My 9 Favorite Uses for Wood Stove Ash

 Let’s first start by clarifying that there are multiple types of ash.

-If you’ve tried burning different things in your stove, then you’re probably already aware of how different the ash can be.
+If you’ve tried burning different things in your stove, you’re probably already aware of how different the ash can be.

 Coal Ash